Regula Ysewijn: Biography

-Ysewijn grew up in Antwerp, the Flemish part of Belgium.
-She studied graphic design at the Sint Maria Institute in Antwerp, after which she did two more years of specialization in fashion design.
-After working for a short time in the fashion industry, she worked for seven years as a graphic designer in advertising.
+Ysewijn grew up in Antwerp, in the Flemish part of Belgium.
+She studied graphic design at the Sint Maria Institute in Antwerp, after which she did one year specialization in graphics and ancient printing techniques and two more years of specialization in fashion design.
+After working for a short time in the fashion industry, she worked for eight years as a graphic designer in advertising.

 In 2010, she started her blog, which led to her becoming a freelance writer in 2013.
 From 2014 to 2016 she wrote for the British digital magazine Fish on Friday.
 Pieces for The Guardian and the iNews and several other publications followed.
-Ysewijn mainly writes about culinary history and published her first book, Pride and Pudding in 2015, about the history of British puddings in Belgium and in 2016 in the UK, Australia, New Zealand and the US.
+Ysewijn mainly writes about culinary history and published her first book, Pride and Pudding, about the history of British puddings in 2015 (in Belgium; 2016 publication in the UK, Australia, New Zealand and the US).
 Belgian Café Culture, the National Trust Book of Puddings, Brits Bakboek, Oats in the North, Wheat from the South (The British Baking Book in the US) and The Official Downton Abbey Christmas Cookbook followed.